Toho reservoir and water treatment facility

 Water supply and benefits

-The 400 million gallon reservoir is permitted to provide 8.2 million gallons daily of water captured from storm and surface water to supplement Toho’s reclaimed water supply.
+The 400-million-gallon reservoir is permitted to provide 8.2 million gallons daily of water captured from storm and surface water to supplement Toho’s reclaimed water supply.
 It will also have a positive environmental impact.
 Up to 25,500 pounds of Total Nitrogen and 2,700 pounds of Total Phosphorous will be removed annually from storm and surface water prior to discharge into Lake Toho, Lake Kissimmee, Lake Okeechobee and other environmentally sensitive water bodies.
 Having the reservoir protects and preserves our potable water resources.

 Benefits at a glance